3M6 Shmel

-Too large to be manportable, it was typically deployed from specialised vehicles or helicopters.
+Too large to be man portable, it was typically deployed from specialised vehicles or helicopters.
 The missile was intended to supplement traditional anti-tank weapons, like the 100 mm anti-tank gun whose accuracy beyond 1,500 m is poor.
 The missile's accuracy in contrast remained high as far as its maximum range of 2,000 m.

-However, the system's bulk, slow speed and poor combat accuracy drove development of later SACLOS systems, like the AT-5 Spandrel.
+However, the system's bulk, slow speed and poor combat accuracy drove development of later SACLOS systems, like the 9M113 Konkurs.